Olaminiyi/Project-16/README.md

 ![alt text](images/19.40.png)

 > [!NOTE]
 > you can use `terraform apply --auto-approve` if you don't want to be typing yes.

+**This is the [link](https://github.com/Olaminiyi/Project-19) to the completed version of this Project which is Project 19**

 ### Order of creation for this project till project 19